-Before abolishing PIP, we should allow the reforms of HB 837 and recent Florida case law sufficient time to work and to hopefully appreciably decrease frivolous PIP litigation and excessive PIP benefit payments.
-Then, after data on PIP litigation and claim costs has been collected for five years or more following the enactment of HB 837, Florida stakeholders will be in a much better position to decide whether repealing PIP is necessary or advisable.
-Abolishing PIP now threatens to increase the number of automobile liability and uninsured motorist claims and the exposure attending those claims.
-Consequently, the Institute opposes HB 1181.
+Before passing HB 1437, we should allow the reforms of HB 837 and recent Florida case law sufficient time to work and to hopefully appreciably decrease frivolous PIP litigation and excessive PIP benefit payments.
+Then, after data on PIP litigation and claim costs has been collected for five years or more following the enactment of HB 837, Florida stakeholders will be in a much better position to decide whether the passage of HB 1437 is necessary or advisable.
+Consequently, the Institute opposes HB 1437.